detiuaveiro/PRI_2025_template/Assignment 1/README.md

 uv run src/sapien/entrypoints/cli [arguments]
 ```

-**Note**: The CLI automatically starts memory monitoring.
-This needs to be included as
+**Note**: The CLI automatically starts memory monitoring, which must be included as part of the assignment.
-part of the assignment.
 Each group must be able to develop an indexer with memory constraints.

 ## Development Best Practices